 6. Expected Results and Outcomes

-It is expected that, all methods investigated will consistently meet the performance requirement of a real-time MRg-HIFU intervention.
+It is expected that all methods investigated will consistently meet the performance requirement of a real-time MRg-HIFU intervention.
 Specifically, the motion compensation method will achieve an accuracy of ± 1 °C within the targeted cell and to ± 3 °C in the periphery.
 Both of the motion tracking methods, optical flow tracking and learning-based fusion method, will achieve, by voxel-wise estimation of displacement vectors, a consistent sub-voxel accuracy within 2.5×2.5×7 mm3 voxel size [2].
 All of the motion compensation method and the motion tracking methods will have a processing time, for a single dynamic, well under the dynamic scan time of the MR sequence of 573 ms.

 In addition, it is expected that the learning-based fusion method will outperform the gold standard optical flow tracking method, in terms of accuracy, precision, and speed.